What type of property ownership exists in Fiji?

-VBFL will own and operate a general store that provides all general household provisions including food, alcohol, fresh fruits and vegetables, cleaning products etc. Retail space will also be leased to Fiji’s top retail operators.
-The Six Senses Fiji will operate world-class restaurants and bars.
+There is a general store at Vunabaka that provides all general household provisions including food, alcohol, fresh fruits and vegetables, cleaning products etc. The Six Senses Fiji will operate world-class restaurants and bars.

 How can I get around the resort?

 Villa owners will be allowed to own and operate electric Golf Carts.
 In order to minimize noise and maximize enjoyment other types of vehicles will not be allowed.